venmo/VENSeparatorView/README.md

 Contributing
 ------------

 We'd love to see your ideas for improving this library!
 The best way to contribute is by submitting a pull request.
 We'll do our best to respond to your patch as soon as possible.
-You can also submit a [new Github issue](https://github.com/venmo/VENSeparatorView/issues/new) if you find bugs or have questions.
+You can also submit a [new Github issue](https://github.com/venmo/VENSeparatorView/issues/new) if you find bugs or have questions. :octocat: